 5) If the market will continue to grow faster than your other options, hang on to the investment

 We can help you analyze the value of your property today versus the long-term benefits of renting.
 If you can use the equity in your property in another way that outpaces the performance of the real estate market, you should.
 If you don’t have anything better to do with the money and the neighborhood is rising in value, hang on – real estate can be

 6) Uncle Sam wants a piece of the action in North Stamford CT

 Don’t forget to discuss your inheritance with tax and legal professionals before you take action.
 There are major property and income tax consequences that will dramatically impact the cost of owning your investment.

 7) Consider all your options

 In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
 These kinds of deals can be complicated, but our North Stamford investment experience can help you win.

 We’ll help you determine prices for any property near North Stamford- if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).

-Cash For Houses In North Stamford CT
+Sell My House In North Stamford CT